Neural Parameter Estimation with Incomplete Data: Methodology

-When constructing an NBE, a central consideration in designing the neural-network architecture, that is, the functional form of \eqref{eqn:NN}, is the underlying structure of the data.
-For example, if the data are gridded, a CNN is typically used \citep[see, e.g.,][]{Gerber_Nychka_2021_NN_param_estimation, Rudi_2020_NN_parameter_estimation, Lenzi_2021_NN_param_estimation, Richards_2023_censoring, Sainsbury-Dale_2022_neural_Bayes_estimators}.
-However, as discussed in Section~\ref{sec:introduction}, these standard architectures do not naturally cater for missing data, and this has limited the applicability of neural Bayes estimation.
+As discussed in Section~\ref{sec:introduction}, the standard architectures outlined above do not naturally cater for missing data, and this has limited the applicability of neural Bayes estimation.
 Next, we discuss two approaches that address this challenge.